 “I care deeply about the issues surrounding diversity in Computer Science,” he says.
 “I work to spread awareness, and to support the folks who work tirelessly to improve the situation such as Ashe Dryden and The Ada Initiative.”

-While not a native Portland resident, Adam says he has fully embraced the joys of plentiful vegetarian food and craft beer, and managed to not mind the cloudy weather along the way.
+While not a native Portland resident, Adam says he has fully embraced the joys of plentiful gourmet food and craft beer, and managed to not mind the cloudy weather along the way.